 The Curie temperature is the one at which ferromagnetic material turns to paramagnetic o heating.
 This kind of transition is used in optical storage media for erasing and inserting new data.

-To know more about Curie constant table along with types of magnetic materials with their properties, you can visit us @BYJU’S.
+Visit “BYJU’S – The Learning App” to know more about Curie constant table along with types of magnetic materials with their properties.